tencent cloud

 .value(value.getBytes(StandardCharsets.UTF_8))

 // Set the key here.
-Messages with the same key will only be distributed to the same consumer.
+Messages with the same key are distributed only to the same consumer.

 .key("youKey1")